 The reason given for the battalion going overseas

 was that they were going to take part in extended

-The ship sailed on Monday,
+maneuvers.
+The ship sailed on Monday, October

 27th, as part of a three ship convoy.
 After sailing,

 Cecil recalled that mail call was held as the ship

 they were on passed under the Golden Gate Bridge.
 He

 got his letters and made his way to the

 railing.
 No sooner than he got to the railing that Cecil was

 seasick.
 After the members of the battalion

 Cecil was working in the kitchen at that time.
 He and the other cooks had just finished preparing lunch and preparing to serve it.
 He recalled looking up and seeing a lot of planes approaching.
 Having heard the rumor that Clark Field was going to be reinforced he thought nothing about the planes approaching the airfield.
 He and the other men got up and began counting the planes.